envisionme/taxonomy_manager/README.txt

  - Moving
      This operation is only available in hierarchical (single or multiple) vocabularies.
 It allows you to change hierarchies by moving terms from one parent to one other.
-Of course it's possible to move terms from the root level (they have no parent) under a parent term and the other way round.
      Select all terms you want to move by marking the checkbox.
 Click the 'Move' button.
 A fieldset with some options expands.
      This fielset contains a autocomplete field, where you have to determine the parent term (under which